-Hitting/Kicking Using objects as Property Destruction (with weapons/Using weapons potential for bodily harm) Head banging Elopement Fighting
+Hitting/Kicking Using objects as weapons/Using weapons Property Destruction (with potential for bodily harm) Ī Head banging Elopement Fighting

 Staff Response Options include but are not limited to:

 - Help/Prompt/Wait Strategies (when safe to do so). - Incident Report sent home. - Family and Team Meeting scheduled as needed. - Restorative Practices (ex.
 1:1 time to assist with recovery). - Debrief with individual (as appropriate). - Reflection on team response.